-During the installation process, the CFAC LED will light up, showing that CFAC activity is taking place.
+During the installation process, the CFAC LED lights up, showing that CFAC activity is taking place.
 During this time, do not disconnect power from the run control unit.
-If a problem occurs during the installation, see Troubleshooting firmware upgrade installations on page 7-13.
+If a problem occurs during the installation, see Troubleshooting firmware upgrade installations on page 7-14.